 - Creating high quality graphics that are a part of your clickable CTA

-Snappa’s graphic design software can help with all of this.
+Snappa’s online tool can help with all of this.
 We have thousands of high resolution stock photos that you can mix and match with fonts, graphics, and pre-made templates of your choice.
 We utilize easy drag-and-drop customization so that each of our templates is fully customizable, letting you create every graphic that you could ever imagine (and then a few more).

 While it is crucial to create content that your audience wants to read, you also need to consider how your content will play into SEO best practices.
 Fortunately, Google has gotten smarter, so it’s able to find content that’s written for readers without an entire post needing to be a thinly-veined dumping of keywords.
 Similarly, we have more tools and methods to increase sharing, backlinks, and keyword optimization.